AUBioInformatics22/MuscularDogstrophy/README.md

 | 0005 | Camelia | Carrier Female | 17.96 | 15.06 | 13.73 |
 | 0006 | Dottie | Carrier Female | 22.09 | 18.5 | 16.67 |

+__Table 1.__ Data description and coverage values throughout processing.

 ## Number of Intersected SNPs

 | X Chromosome | DMD Gene |
 | ------------ | -------- |
 | 1682        | 380      |

-__Table 1.__ Data description and coverage values throughout processing.
+__Table 2.__ Number of SNPs present in all four samples after quality filtering and selecting only SNPs that are hemizygous in males and heterozygous in females.

 ### Figures